 Nina is a 23-year veteran of the African Development Bank where she was a Country Portfolio Officer specializing in social funding, women’s health and other health sector development across the continent.
 She has an MBA from Keele University and specialized in health, population and nutrition.

 Nina’s daily interactions with women who have had to overcome tremendous challenges to survive and to guarantee the wellbeing of their families and communities has given her a great appreciation for StrongMinds’ mission.
 Her passion is to help women identify their stresses, gain awareness of solutions, and work with them to improve their quality of life.

-Carol Squire, Director: Carol Squire is the Executive Director of Good Cheer, an innovative non profit integrating food bank services, organic farming, recycling of previously owned goods, and school and community outreach, which serves the population of southern Whidbey Island in Puget Sound in Washington state.
+Carol Squire, Trustee: Carol Squire is the Executive Director of Good Cheer, an innovative non profit integrating food bank services, organic farming, recycling of previously owned goods, and school and community outreach, which serves the population of southern Whidbey Island in Puget Sound in Washington state.

 She has spent the last 10 years as a management consultant, focusing on creating strategies to strengthen organizations and teams.
 Prior to that she worked in the field for PSI, including as Country Director in India.
 Before working for PSI, she founded a professional development organization, ECOFORM, for corporations in Africa and grew the enterprise to 200 employees.
 The non-profit arm of this organization worked with bilateral and multilateral donors.

 She joined the StrongMinds board because she feels mental health is a basic human right which is not available to most women in Africa.
 As she explains, “Nothing else is possible for an individual or their family without good mental health.”

 Dana Ward, Trustee: Dana Ward is an international public health and development expert with 27 years of experience, predominantly in Africa and Asia.
 He currently serves as the Chief of Party of the Sanitation Service Delivery Program and Country Representative for Ghana with Population Services International.